-The discussion will focus on the books and works in the exhibition.
-Please read the books so you can participate in the discussion.
-Participation is free and includes a coupon for discounted Museum admission.
+The discussion will focus on the book and work in the exhibition.
+Please read the book so you can participate in the discussion.
 For more information, contact Becca Hiester at 843-722-2706x237 or [email protected].

 Please Note: The discussion will take place over Zoom and will NOT be held at the Gibbes Museum of Art.

 Discussion is free for all, but please register in advance to receive the Zoom call information.REGISTER NOW